This post was updated 09/2022

 Halong Bay – The First Stop On Our Visit Vietnam Cruise

-Halong Bay is the jumping-off point from the cruise for Hanoi.
+Halong Bay is the jumping-off point from the cruise to Hanoi.
 Most Americans will head for this city as Hanoi is the longtime capital of Northern Vietnam and now the whole of Vietnam.

-After learning that the trip from Halong Bay to Hanoi is 3-1/2 to 4 hours one way, we decide this is not for us.
+After learning that the trip from Halong Bay to Hanoi is 3-1/2 to 4 hours one way, we decided this is not for us.

 Our guide, Alex, is a tall (6’3″) young man just recently out of the university.
 Alex and a few friends have started their own company, Nom Nom Travel, in Hanoi.

 Alex graciously took the train from Hanoi to Halong Bay to spend two days with us in this beautiful area.
 Halong Bay (Descending Dragon in Vietnamese) is famous for its thousands of limestone karsts and small isles jutting up throughout the Bay.
 Inside the karsts are many caves now set up for tourism.

 Halong Bay – Learning To Cross The Street

 Alex meets us at the dock where the tender from our ship landed.
 It is a short walk to the docks where our “Junk” will take us on the Bay for a day-long cruise.
 The first thing Alex teaches us is how to cross the street in Vietnam.

 To Westerners, the traffic in Asia looks crazy!
 No one ever truly stops, and signaling seems non-existent.
 Mopeds, motorcycles, cars, and bicycles crowd the streets along with people and animals.

 “Just start walking,” Alex calmly tells us.
 “Do not speed up or slow down, and most importantly, do not change direction once you start.”

 The drivers of all the vehicles swirling around are continually gauging the distance between them and you and where you will be next.
 Drivers adjust their speed and direction based on all those around them.